-In the year ended December 31, 2013, AGI declared dividends to shareholders of \$30.2 million (2012 - \$30.1 million).
+In the year ended December 31, 2014, AGI declared dividends to shareholders of \$31.5 million, (2013 - \$30.2 million).
 AGI's policy is to pay monthly dividends.
 The Company's Board of Directors reviews financial performance and other factors when assessing dividend levels.
 An adjustment to dividend levels may be made at such time as the Board determines an adjustment to be appropriate.
-Dividends in a fiscal year are typically funded entirely through cash from operations, although due to seasonality dividends may be funded on a short-term basis by the Company's operating lines, and through the Company's dividend reinvestment plan.
-Dividends in the year ended December 31, 2013 were financed \$27.5 million [2012 - \$30.1 million] from cash on hand and bank indebtedness and \$2.6 million by the DRIP [2012 - nil].
+Dividends in a fiscal year are typically funded entirely through cash from operations, although due to seasonality dividends may be funded on a short-term basis by the Company's operating lines, and through the DRIP.
+Dividends in the year ended December 31, 2014 were financed \$5.1 million by the DRIP (2013 - \$2.6 million) and \$26.4 million (2013 - \$27.5 million) from cash on hand and cash from operations or bank indebtedness.